Skip to article frontmatterSkip to article content

 Aij=det(δ1iδ1jδ3iδ3j)=δ1iδ3jδ1jδ3i=(001000100).A_{ij}=\det\begin{pmatrix} \delta_{1i} & \delta_{1j} \\ \delta_{3i} & \delta_{3j} \end{pmatrix}=\delta_{1i}\delta_{3j}-\delta_{1j}\delta_{3i} =\begin{pmatrix} 0 & 0 & 1 \\ 0 & 0 & 0 \\ -1 & 0 & 0 \end{pmatrix} \,.

-We can see that e~1e~3=e~1e~3e~3e~1\tilde{e}^1 \wedge \tilde{e}^3 = \tilde{e}^1 \otimes \tilde{e}^3 - \tilde{e}^3 \otimes \tilde{e}^1, so the wedge product is simply an antisymmetric tensor, written with the form basis functions included.
+We can see that e~1e~3=e~1e~3e~3e~1\tilde{e}^1 \wedge \tilde{e}^3 = \tilde{e}^1 \otimes \tilde{e}^3 - \tilde{e}^3 \otimes \tilde{e}^1, so the wedge product is simply an antisymmetric tensor, written with with basis functions included.

-Example: dx1dx2dx4dx^1 \wedge dx^2 \wedge dx^4 evaluated on vectors
+dx1dx2dx4dx^1 \wedge dx^2 \wedge dx^4 Evaluated on Vectors

-When evaluating the form (composed of basis forms) on vectors u\mathbf{u}, v\mathbf{v} and w\mathbf{w}, we are computing the following dot product of the two rank 3 tensors (full contraction):
+When evaluating the form (composed of basis forms) on vectors u\mathbf{u}, v\mathbf{v} and w\mathbf{w}, we are computing the following dot product of the two rank-3 tensors (full contraction):

-=det(δ1iδ1jδ1kδ2iδ2jδ2kδ4iδ4jδ4k)uivjwk=det(u1v1w1u2v2w2u4v4w4).= \det\begin{pmatrix} \delta_{1i} & \delta_{1j} & \delta_{1k} \\ \delta_{2i} & \delta_{2j} & \delta_{2k} \\ \delta_{4i} & \delta_{4j} & \delta_{4k} \\ \end{pmatrix} u^i v^j w^k = \det\begin{pmatrix} u_1 & v_1 & w_1 \\ u_2 & v_2 & w_2 \\ u_4 & v_4 & w_4 \\ \end{pmatrix}\,.
+(dx1dx2dx4)(uvw)=det(δ1iδ1jδ1kδ2iδ2jδ2kδ4iδ4jδ4k)e~ie~je~k(ulvmwnelemen)=det(δ1iδ1jδ1kδ2iδ2jδ2kδ4iδ4jδ4k)uivjwk=det(u1v1w1u2v2w2u4v4w4).\begin{aligned} &(dx^1 \wedge dx^2 \wedge dx^4) \cdot (\mathbf{u} \otimes \mathbf{v} \otimes \mathbf{w}) \\&= \det\begin{pmatrix} \delta_{1i} & \delta_{1j} & \delta_{1k} \\ \delta_{2i} & \delta_{2j} & \delta_{2k} \\ \delta_{4i} & \delta_{4j} & \delta_{4k} \\ \end{pmatrix} \tilde{e}^i \otimes \tilde{e}^j \otimes \tilde{e}^k \cdot (u^l v^m w^n \vec{e}_l \otimes \vec{e}_m \otimes \vec{e}_n) \\&= \det\begin{pmatrix} \delta_{1i} & \delta_{1j} & \delta_{1k} \\ \delta_{2i} & \delta_{2j} & \delta_{2k} \\ \delta_{4i} & \delta_{4j} & \delta_{4k} \\ \end{pmatrix} u^i v^j w^k \\&= \det\begin{pmatrix} u_1 & v_1 & w_1 \\ u_2 & v_2 & w_2 \\ u_4 & v_4 & w_4 \\ \end{pmatrix}\,.\end{aligned}

 The form has thus selected the first, second and fourth component row of the vectors.
 The result is just a scalar.